-Figure 4 demonstrates the success of Chinese firms in winning orders for new tankers.
-According to Lloyd's Sea Web, of the 21 million dwt of Suezmaxes and VLCCs currently on order or under construction in Chinese yards, roughly 13 million dwt are being built for foreign operators.
+According to Lloyd's Sea Web, of the 21 million DWT of Suezmaxes and VLCCs currently on order or under construction in Chinese yards, roughly 13 million DWT are being built for foreign operators.
 Although China lags Japan and Korea in technology and yard management practices, the large number of foreign tanker orders seems to endorse the Chinese shipbuilding industry's increasing quality at unbeatable prices.
-Western ship owners interviewed by the authors indicate that Chinese yards' low prices as well as a desire to establish relationships with rapidly growing Chinese shipbuilders drive their current orders.51 Chinese ship quality, which recently was suspect, is rapidly improving, even if it has not yet reached the high level of South Korean- and Japanese-built vessels.
-Recognizing this increase in quality, foreign buyers are considering ordering chemical tankers and other more complex ships, in addition to the tankers and bulk carriers that have thus far dominated their orders.52
+Western ship owners interviewed by the authors indicate that Chinese yards' low prices, as well as a desire to establish relationships with rapidly growing Chinese shipbuilders, drive their current orders.32 Chinese ship quality, which recently was suspect, is rapidly improving, even if it is not yet at the high level of South Korean- and Japanese-built vessels.
+Reflecting this increase in quality, foreign buyers are considering ordering chemical tankers and other more complex ships, in addition to the tankers and bulk carriers that have thus far dominated their orders.